mriffler/UserManual/docs/source/pages/TheMosaicHub.rst

    Compositing Dialog (Day)

-The selection of the desired month as compositing period is straightforward (:numref:`compositingDay`).
+The selection of the desired day as compositing period is straightforward (:numref:`compositingDay`).

-Once area of interest and compositing period have been selected, users must define further properties in the Order Panel dialogue.
+Once the area of interest and compositing period have been selected, users must define further properties in the Order Panel dialogue.
 Click on "**PREPARE DOWNLOAD**" to enter the Order Panel.